ROYAL COLLEGE OF CHIROPRACTORS

 The RCC take the security of all data very seriously and take every reasonable effort to ensure electronic and physical data is protected.
 However, should there be a security breach, the RCC has a Data Breach Policy in place.
 The Data Breach Policy has been shared with our third-party service-providers to ensure they comply with our policy.

 Payments received, via the RCC website and through the RCC’s Data Processors, are processed via a secure platform, provided by a third-party payment bureau.

 Where the RCC has given members a password which enables access certain areas of the RCC website, individuals are responsible for keeping this password confidential.

 Using personal data – your choices

-The RCC understands that members, non-members and former members who have given consent for the RCC to contact them, have a genuine interest in RCC activities.
-The RCC understand that these individuals are content for their personal information to be processed (retained and used) for the purpose of being sent RCC communications of relevance and potential interest.
+The RCC understands that members, non-members and former members have a genuine interest in RCC activities and these individuals are content for their personal information to be processed (retained and used), under the legitimate interests basis, for the purpose of receiving relevant RCC communications.

 Individuals can opt out of receiving RCC communications by contacting the RCC at email@example.com

 If an individual has previously unsubscribed from RCC communications but wishes to re-subscribe, they can do so by contacting the RCC at firstname.lastname@example.org or by following this link: http://eepurl.com/xWjE1

 Right to request a copy of the information held about you